 Why You Don’t Need a Firewall

 You already have one.
 Unless you have actively turned it off, you already have a firewall that is protecting you from the bad stuff.
-I am running OSX on my main computer and this operating system is asking me whenever a program or a system wants their traffic to come into the laptop.
+I am running macOS on my main computer and this operating system is asking me whenever a program or a system wants their traffic to come into the laptop.
 This way, I can decide myself if I want a program to be allowed into my computer.

 If you are using Windows, you should get the same experience with the operating system asking you for permission.
 You will only get these questions on programs that you have installed yourself.
 The operating system will automatically allow traffic that is needed by the operating system as well as basic networking.
 On my Mac, I was also able to choose if I wanted to allow ping from outside the network or not.